Cross-lease to Freehold

 fencing cross lease house

-What are some of the problems with cross-leases?
+What are Some of the Restrictions of Cross-leases?

 Problems might include: